 04 of 10

-in this tutorial called Anatomy of a High-Efficiency Condensing Furnace, I explain what makes the conventional furnace and condensing furnace so different and how and how the condensing furnace works.
+This tutorial explains what makes the conventional furnace and condensing furnace so different and how and how the condensing furnace works.

 You’ll learn the following about a high efficiency condensing furnace and its components:

 Continue to 5 of 10 below.

 - How a condensing furnace is different than a standard or conventional furnace

 - Importance of air recycling / fresh air intake

 - Combustion exhaust

 One of the most visible attributes of a condensing furnace is the use of plastic vent pipes for low-temperature flue exhaust and for combustion air intake.
 This tutorial will discuss the special plastic pipe material (most often PVC, ABS or CPVC) used for venting these furnaces including air intake, exhaust flue gas and the issue of corrosive condensation resulting from the combustion process.

 I'll also discuss the important role your HVAC contractor plays when installing these furnaces... because of a lack of approved construction standards for this piping material.

 This essential tutorial describes how to troubleshoot and light a standing pilot light in an older lower efficiency furnace usually rated at less than 80% AFUE.
 The standing pilot (flame is lit all the time) is sometimes referred to as a pilot light and its purpose is to serve as a small ignition flame for the gas burner.
 When this little flame fails to operate properly or go out, it's one of the most common reasons a gas furnace will fail to operate.